bas-ene/citytour-cli/ReadMe.md

 # Todo
-1. insert n cities
+1. tutto in italiano
-2. get the distance between them
+2. formattare in modo decente
-3. get the weather in each of them in the day of arrival
+3. pulire variabili?